Media Overview

 Introduction #

-WordPress allows all Users to upload a range of media to enhance the visitor experience.
+WordPress allows all Users to upload media to enhance the visitor experience.
 This guide discusses media types, and how they are uploaded and managed using the WordPress Media Library.
-Placing an image or other media into a document is discussed separately.
+Using an image or other media is discussed separately.

-It is recommended that the webmaster and content creators are familiar with digital editing of images.
+It is recommended that the website administrators and content creators are familiar with editing digital images.
 A wide range of tools and packages are available, for example, Adobe Photoshop or GIMP.

 Media Types #